 He went on to praise the militia, including their commanders and the commander-in-chief, President Washington, who had gathered in Carlisle, to teach the rebellious citizens and their army that they should be obedient to lawful authorities.
 No wonder that the officers of the American forces requested this sermon to be printed and given to the masses.

 When the militia began to march, led by the only President who ever led a sitting army on a military mission, the mob—including their army in the western parts of the state—fled and were disbanded.
 About 150 of the more prominent dissenters were taken back as prisoners, and about a year later, were pardoned by George Washington.
-The next President, Thomas Jefferson, repealed the Excise Tax on distilled spirits, which had brought the whole issue up in the first place.
+Following the presidency of John Adams, it was only under the third President, Thomas Jefferson, that the Excise Tax on distilled spirits was finally repealed.

 Words to live by: Present day Presbyterian pastors need to think long and hard about preaching political sermons from the pulpit.
 While there can be many spiritual points which can be gleaned for America from the chosen people of Israel, we are not the new Israel!
 We must—and we should—point out the courage of serving the Lord in all kinds of national distresses.
 We do believe that the God of the ages has caused us to be raised up for such a time as this.
 We are a people with all sorts of privileges, and that puts a great obligation upon us to obey God’s will.
 But we are not the lost ten tribes of Israel.
 That much is sure.